astronomer/docs/learn/airflow-snowpark.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/get-started).
 - A Snowflake account.
 A [30-day free trial](https://signup.snowflake.com/) is available.
 You will need to have at least one database and one schema created to store the data and models used in this tutorial.

-If you want to run this tutorial using the Snowflake custom XCom backend you will need to either:
+If you want to run this tutorial using the Snowflake custom XCom backend, you will need to either:

 - Use a Snowflake account with `ACCOUNTADMIN` privileges.
 In this case the Snowflake custom XCom backend is created and cleaned up by the [setup/ teardown](airflow-setup-teardown.md) tasks (`create_snowflake_objects` and `cleanup_xcom_table`) at the beginning and end of the tutorial DAG.
 The free trial account does have the required privileges.
 - Ask your Snowflake administrator to create the following for you: